 Once the dough is shaped into a cigar, place each one on a baking pan lined with wax paper.
 Continue this process with the remaining cornmeal dough.

-This recipe will yield approximately 28 Puerto Rican Cornmeal Fritters (Sorullitos).
+This recipe will yield approximately 24 to 28 Puerto Rican Cornmeal Fritters (Sorullitos).
 The next step is to fry them in a skillet

 Frying the Puerto Rico Cornmeal Fritters!